President

 Carla Smith

 Carla Smith is a lifelong resident of Newfoundland and has been a member of the Board of Directors since 2011, where she served as Vice President and currently serves as President.
-Carla is Chair of the Fundraising Committee and assists with the Property Inventory Project, an ongoing effort to document the area’s historic homes and churches.
-She conducts genealogy workshops, gives talks on local history, and writes articles for the Society’s newsletter, Echoes from the Greene Hills.
-She is the Society’s liaison with the Greene-Dreher Alumni Association, founded in 1915, where she is the recording secretary and past president.
+Carla Chairs the Fundraising Committee and the Publishing Committee.
+As Chair of the Technology Committee, she evaluates needs and brings recommendations to the Board concerning purchases of equipment and software.
+She assists with the Property Inventory Project, an ongoing effort to document the area’s historic homes and churches.
+She gives talks on local history, conducts workshops for WSES students during Local History Day tours, and writes articles for the Society’s newsletter, Echoes from the Greene Hills.

 “I am a fifth generation resident of Greene Township, but my interest in genealogy and local history really peaked when I moved back into my childhood home.
 As a GDHS Board member I am able to help preserve this history for future generations of all families.” —Carla Smith